uwla/vue-data-table/README.md

 ## Demo

 The best way to see if a package suits your needs is by viewing and editing a demo project.
-Here are some codeplayground in which you can test DataTable.
+Here are some codeplayground in which you can test VueDataTable.

 - [Demo01](https://codesandbox.io/s/vue-data-table-demo01-ygnl5?fontsize=14&hidenavigation=1&theme=dark)
 - [Demo02](https://codesandbox.io/s/vue-data-table-demo02-r94qe?fontsize=14&hidenavigation=1&theme=dark)